 Having a Good Time

 Once upon a time, there was this Unix thing powering departmental mainframes.
-When it came to keeping track of system time it sounded like a perfect solution to have a virtual clock ticking once every second and counting seconds since the EPOCH was the way to keep track of the current date and time.
-Such a clock, stored into a 32bits, had several advantages – it was simple and easy to store and manipulate, it was granted to be monotonically increasing for such a long time that it would have been someone else problem the day that this grant would have been broken.
+When it came to keeping track of system time, it sounded like a perfect solution to have a virtual clock ticking once every second and counting seconds since the EPOCH was the way to keep track of the current date and time.
+Such a clock, stored in 32 bits, had several advantages – it was simple and easy to store and manipulate, and it was guaranteed to be monotonically increasing for such a long time that it would have been someone else’s problem the day that this guarantee would have been broken.
 Now switch context, you are working on a micro within an embedded system.
-The micro has the standard nowadays System On Chip parade of peripherals, including a hardware timer that can be programmed to interrupt your code at any frequency is convenient to you.
+The micro has the standard nowadays System On Chip parade of peripherals, including a hardware timer that can be programmed to interrupt your code at any frequency that is convenient to you.

-So far so good, but there’s a catch.
-Consider using a 32bit variable to keep the time (as the glorious Unix time_t).
+So far, so good, but there’s a catch.
+Consider using a 32-bit variable to keep the time (as the glorious Unix time_t).
 Starting from 0 on every power-up (after all, it is not mandatory to keep the full calendar information), it will take one-thousandth of the time it takes Unix to run out of seconds.
-Is that enough to be someone else problem?
+Is that enough to be someone else’s problem?
 No, that’s much closer to your paycheck.
 It takes some 49 days to roll over if the variable is unsigned.

 At the rollover, you lose one important property of your clock – increasing monotonicity.
-One ms you are at 0xFFFFFFFF and the next one you are at 0x00000000.
+One millisecond, you are at 0xFFFFFFFF, and the next one, you are at 0x00000000.
 Too bad.

-Every comparison on time in your code is going to fail.
+Every comparison between times in your code is going to fail.

 Is there anything that we could do?
 Let’s say we have a code like this –